arXiv/arxiv-docs/help/00README.md

 It is very rarely necessary to do this explicitly because arXiv employs a series of heuristics which can usually determine the top-level file.
 For example, if only one of a set of LaTeX files contains a `\documentclass` command, that file is very likely the top-level file.

-If it is necessary, however, include a line that says:
+If it is necessary (e.g., if you are using the `subfiles.cls` class in your document's structure), include a line that says:

 ```
 myMainTexFile.tex toplevelfile